paritytech/substrate-template-generator/NOTES.md

 	- [ ] build & option to retain build artifacts
 	- [ ] testing pallet (keep & use build artifacts)
 	- [ ] zip whole node (and option build artifacts) to transport over the wire
+- [ ] optional via CLI:
+	- [ ] overwrite an exiting output folder using `rsync` or similar (with an *explicit* flag to do so, default will error out before anything else starts if dir is not empty)
 - [ ] option to bring in upstream lock file based on tag/branch or not.
 	- [ ] this will not be "right" but running a build, cargo will sort it out?
 - [ ] Custom tweaks